Why Are Some of Africa's Biggest Baobab Trees Dying Off?

 Diane Mayne, a baobab ecologist who worked with Patrut in South Africa, called his theory a "fantasy" that lacks "a single reference on wood, anatomy, allometry or biomechanics or the hollowing process — despite recent research in these fields."

-A spokesperson for Nature Plants says the paper followed the journal's normal review process, which involves editing by two or three outside experts.
+A spokesperson for Nature Plants says the paper followed the journal's normal review process, which involves peer review by two or three outside experts.

 The architectural debate doesn't change the finding that so many trees are dying off.
 But it matters because correctly identifying the oldest part of a tree is a prerequisite for knowing its age.